kristi/pathify/README.md

     unpathify example

+Pathify will remember your previous activations, so you can call deactivate without an argument to unpathify the last loaded environment

+    unpathify

 ### Create a new environment

-We're going to create a new environment called `fluffy`
+We're going to create a new environment called `fluffy`  (You can call your environment whatever you want as long as there are no spaces in the name.)
+Create a new environment file in the `~/.pathify` folder.

     cd ~/.pathify
     cp example fluffy